geekypedia/Rester/README.md

 + Embedded light-weight database management directly from your browser.
 You can make changes in the tables without having to reply on any desktop tool.
 + Embedded code editor.
 Develop your application directly from your browser.
 See live preview.
 + A new embedded code editor, similar to Visual Studio Code, with code autocomplete.
++ Embedded File Manager.
+Easily upload bunch of files to your workspace.
 + Embedded terminal.
 Run linux commands directly from your browser.
 + Embedded Node.JS manager.
 Run your nodejs programs even if the hosting only allows for PHP.
++ Embedded Python manager.
+Run your Python programs even if the hosting only allows for PHP.
 + Built-in authentication and token generation APIs
 + Built-in file upload APIs
 + Support for OAuth